Preciousogu15/BSOS326-Final/README.md

 ### Data Preparation

 * Cleaned and standardized ratings and popularity counts
-* Removed duplicates and incomplete entries to ensure data quality
 * Prepared data for exploratory analysis and regression modeling

 ## Analysis Approach